 She won the Academy Award for Best Actress for her role as Ellie Andrews in pre-Code romantic comedy film It Happened One Night (1934).

-She was nominated for the Academy Award for Best Actress for her role as Mrs. Anne Hilton in epic drama film Since You Went Away (1944).
+She was nominated for the Academy Awards for Best Actress for Private Worlds (1935) as Dr. Jane Everest, and Since You Went Away (1944) as Mrs. Anne Hilton.

 She won the Photoplay Award for Best Performances of the Month (February) for her role as Empress Poppaea in pre-Code epic film The Sign of the Cross (1932).